 There are several key elements that any pair of the best hiking shorts for men should check off.
 We need hiking shorts that can check off just about every box which is why the majority of the pants on this list are technical shorts designed for the outdoors.

 Comfort & Mobility

 Say whatever you want about hiking shorts, but if they’re not comfortable then they are not great for hiking.
-A pair of hiking shorts need to be worn comfortably for days on end.
+A pair of hiking shorts for men need to be worn comfortably for days on end.
 They could be the most durable pants in the world, but if they feel like an art canvas I’m probably not going to want to hike for eight hours in them.